-The DNA Relatives feature is a popular, interactive 23andMe feature that allows you to find and connect with genetic relatives who are also 23andMe users participating in this feature, and to learn more about your family story.
-This feature is optional; other 23andMe users will not be able to see you as a genetic match unless you opt in to the feature.
-Likewise, you will not be able to view your genetic matches in DNA Relatives unless you consent to participate.
+The DNA Relatives feature is a 23andMe feature that allows you to find and connect with other DNA Relative participants, and to learn more about your family story.
+This feature is optional; other 23andMe users will not be able to see you as a match unless you opt in to the feature.
+Likewise, you will not be able to view your matches in DNA Relatives unless you consent to participate.

-The DNA Relatives feature has multiple privacy options to suit your individual preferences.
+If you choose to participate in the DNA Relatives feature, you have multiple privacy options to suit your individual preferences.
 For complete privacy, you can opt out of DNA Relatives entirely.
-For the most visibility, you can choose to show your ancestry results.

 Participation in DNA Relatives

-If you choose to opt in and participate in DNA Relatives, all of your matches will be able to view the following information about you:
+If you choose to opt in and participate in DNA Relatives, other DNA Relatives participants will be able to view the following information about you:

-Additionally, any family information you enter into your DNA Relatives profile, such as surnames or family locations, will be shown when a match clicks on your entry.
+Additionally, any family information you enter into your DNA Relatives profile, such as family names or where your ancestors were born, will be shown when a match clicks on your profile.

 Your display name